cars0njan/Windows-plugins/README.md

 ---
 Overview:

-Some apps/ scripts that I found useful in making my Windows computer easier to use.
+Some apps/ scripts/ methods that I found useful in making my Windows computer easier to use.

 Citation: